Attributes Guided Feature Learning for Vehicle Re-identification: DF-CVTC Network Architecture

 \subsubsection{Color subnetwork}

 Color is another discriminative attribute in vehicles.
 Therefore, we analogously use the color subnetwork to learn the color-specific features.
 The color predictor predicts the color scores of the vehicle then weight to each color unit.
-In our implementation, we set $K_{color}$ =10 denoting 10 colors of the vehicles: $yellow$, $orange$, $green$, $gray$, $red$, $blue$, $white$, $golden$, $brown$ and $black$.
+In the same manner as the color attribute is given in VeRi-776 dataset~\cite{liu2016large}, in our implementation, we set $K_{color}$ =10 denoting 10 colors of the vehicles: $yellow$, $orange$, $green$, $gray$, $red$, $blue$, $white$, $golden$, $brown$ and $black$.
 The color-specific feature extractor is designed in the same manner as in view and type subnetworks.